This post may contain affiliate links. Please read my disclosure policy.

 About the ingredients

-- Pasta: Fettuccine is the classic pasta to combine with Alfredo sauce.
+- Pasta: Fettuccine is the classic pasta to combine with Alfredo sauce and thick homemade Bolognese sauce.
 I’ve made this recipe with dried and fresh fettuccine — they only difference is that fresh pasta cooks more quickly.
 But there’s no rule that says you can’t pair the sauce with whatever noodle shape you enjoy.
 Try pappardelle pasta, linguine or short pasta shapes like penne, bowties or rigatoni.

 - Alfredo sauce: Alfredo sauce is an ethereal combination of finely grated Parmesan cheese, heavy cream and butter.
 For a smooth and velvety-textured sauce, seek out heavy cream or heavy whipping cream and finely grated Parmesan cheese (not shreds).
 Better yet, buy a chunk of Parmesan and grate it yourself, using a rasp grater or a food processor.